-This beach near Vik is famous for its black sand, caused by volcanic activity this is a beach like no other and worthy of taking plenty of photos.
+This beach near Vik is famous for its black sand, caused by volcanic activity it is a beach like no other and worthy of taking plenty of photos.
 Stroll along the mysterious shoreline looking out for the huge basalt columns jutting out from the cliffs and the basalt stacks out at sea.
 Icelandic folklore suggests that mischievous trolls trying to drag a ship to shore were unwittingly turned into these imposing structures.
-Watch out for the waves here there are dangerous undertows and the waves can be unpredictable, so stay out of the water and admire it at a safe distance from the shoreline.
+Watch out for the waves here, there are dangerous undertows and the water can be unpredictable.
+Be sure to stay out of the water and admire it at a safe distance from the shoreline.

 6. Stroll between tectonic plates

-Walking between tectonic plates is a unique experience, head to Þingvellir National Park (Thingvellir) the sight of the world’s oldest parliament for a great walk full of beautiful views, here you will see and be able to walk through Almannagjá canyon created by the division of the North American and Eurasian tectonic plates.
+Walking between tectonic plates is a unique experience, head to Þingvellir National Park (Thingvellir) the sight of the world’s oldest parliament for a great walk full of beautiful views.
+Walk through Almannagjá canyon created by the division of the North American and Eurasian tectonic plates.
 For more information take a look at Þingvellir National Park website.

 7. Watch Strokkur geyser exploding

-Another Golden circle highlight, this geothermal area is awesome!
-Water bubbling away at 100ºC and huge plumes of steam rise from the ground.
-Watch the mighty geyser Strokkur explode into action, the giant jet of water erupts every 5 – 10 minutes and is an awesome sight.
+A highlight of the Golden Circle, this geothermal area is awesome!
+Water bubbles away at 100ºC and huge plumes of steam rise from the ground.
+Watch the mighty geyser Strokkur explode into action, the giant jet of water erupts every 5 – 10 minutes and is an incredible sight.